 These are yours to keep and experiment with until the end of the semester.
 Please take good care of them!
-We'll send email with instructions for installing the Scribbler software on your PC.
+You can use your personal computer to work with the Scribbler at home (see software installation instructions below).

 We will provide these additional supplies for this lab: